Coronavirus: Protect yourself and others

-If you feel that you are getting a cold, try to avoid contact with others – particularly people at especially high risk – and stay at home as much as you can.
+If you develop the symptoms of a cold, try to avoid contact with others – particularly people at especially high risk – and stay at home as much as you can.
 If this is not possible, wear a facemask when you are with other people, and keep your distance from them.
-The coronavirus and other pathogens such as the flu virus or the respiratory syncytial virus (RSV) are all transmitted in similar ways, and can also prompt similar symptoms.
+The coronavirus and other pathogens such as the flu virus or the respiratory syncytial virus (RSV) are all transmitted in similar ways, and can prompt similar symptoms.

 This also means that if you are at especially high risk, you should contact your doctor or another medical specialist if you develop any cold symptoms, so that if you have contracted COVID-19, appropriate treatment can be swiftly considered.
 If you go to work, please also discuss your work activities with your employer, along with any protection measures and/or medical certificate that may be required.